-33. Although still in court pre-disposition or pre-sentencing, youth who turn 18 are being transferred from juvenile hall to county jail.
+- 33. Although still in court pre-disposition or pre-sentencing, youth who turn 18 are being transferred from juvenile hall to county jail.
 One youth recently transferred to Wayside - Pitchess Detention Center, North Facility - and is in a dorm with 96 people.
 There is no social distancing.
 A YJC member detained in that same dorm called to say that there is nothing you can use to clean phones, tables, bathrooms, chess pieces, playing cards, and other items that are touched hundreds of times each day without any disinfecting.
 They do not get disinfectant or additional cleaning supplies.
 He reported, "You can get Clorox wipes and cough drops if someone from outside buys you a package.
 But those are small quantities and only last for a few days.
 We take the cleaning solution that comes into the dorm each morning for us to mop the floors, add water to it, and distribute it to everyone in bottles.
 That's how we stretch cleaning supplies.
 For the first time yesterday, the staff came in with masks on.
 We have no masks.
 The deputies told us, 'Don't panic.
-We are doing this for your process. - coughing, sneezing, runny noses - but no one is getting removed or tested that I see.
-If you ask the second secon tor medical help, you don't get a real check-up.
-Also, people are scared to say they are sick, because they are afraid they will be sent to the hole.
+We are doing this for your process.'

+- coughing, sneezing, runny noses - but no one is getting removed or tested that I see.
+If you ask

+- the state up Also, people are scared to say they are sick, - because they are afraid they will be sent to the hole.
 Some people are being released with court dates.
-But, I still see a lot of people here with low charges - like an 18-year-old who is here on vandalism charges."
-34. In response to the calls directly from jails and prisons, parents' calls and texts about juvenile halls and camps, my experiences reaching out to officials to support people in custody, going with people to court, and the rising numbers of infections both in LA's court and detention systems, and in facilities throughout California, YJC took a number of actions to try to change local and statewide policies and practices.
-35. YJC has engaged in a comprehensive state-wide advocacy effort to (a) demand release of all youth detained on status offenses, misdemeanors, low-level felonies, probation violations, and bench warrants, (b) stop new detentions for these offenses and transfers to invanile halls, camps, and out of home placements.
+But, I still see a lot of people here with low charges like an 18-year-old who is here on vandalism charges."

+34. In response to the calls directly from jails and prisons, parents' calls and texts about juvenile halls and camps, my experiences reaching out to officials to support people in custody, going with people to court, and the rising numbers of infections both in LA's court and detention systems, and in facilities throughout California, YJC took a number of actions to try took change local and statewide policies and practices.

-juvenile halls, camps, and out-of-home placements, (c) petition the court to review all other cases for release, (d) end the collection of all system fees and fines to avoid violations for nonpayment and to recognize the challenge in paying any fees with the stay at home requirement, (e) ensure
+35. YJC has engaged in a comprehensive state-wide advocacy effort to (a) demand release of all youth detained on status offenses, misdemeanors, low-level felonies, probation violations, and bench warrants, (b) stop new detentions for these offenses and transfers to - juvenile halls, camps, and out-of-home placements, (c) petition the court to review all other cases for release, (d) end the collection of all system fees and fines to avoid violations for nonpayment and to recognize the challenge in paying any fees with the stay at home requirement, (e) ensure access to quality education for youth in custody, (f) end transfers to ICE, (g) end transfers from juvenile halls to jails, and (h) ensure free phone calls, stamps, masks and disinfectant for all.